Clement-Viguier/ggvis/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-3-1.png)

 Because these geoms do not use symbols, but explicit representation of geometric objects, they work better with fixed coordinates.
+Without fixed coordinates of the plot, the distortion between the axes is propagated to the geometric objects.
 This can be ensured by addig `+ coord_fixed()` to your ggplot call.

-Further work is need to ensure all objects fit the frame of the plot that is currently computed from the x,y of the aesthetic.
+Further work is needed to ensure all objects fit the frame of the plot that is currently computed from the x,y of the aesthetic, and not the generated geometric objects.
 For now this problem is fixed by increasin the visible area with the function `coord_cartesian()`.